THE LILLS MINIMALISM JOURNEY

 The first thing we’d recommend to anyone wanting to go minimal is to de-clutter and reorganize life.
 Start with going through every personal belonging and pick out the things that still have a purpose or use in your life.
 When you’re down to half the items you had before, repeat the process.
 Eliminate everything you can and push yourself to let go, so you can enjoy the results of breaking through.

-Immediately, you will feel the difference when you look at what you now have.
-A rush will come over you and you too will start to feel light and airy.
-Minimizing objects we possess, clears up the brain, clears the energy around us, allow us to make more mindful decisions and gives us the freedom to pursue our dreams.
+Minimizing the objects we possess, cleans up the brain, clears the energy around us, allows us to make more mindful decisions, be more in-tune with our intuition and gives us the freedom to pursue our dreams.

 MORE INSPIRATION POSTS LIKE THIS ONE: